grafana/k6-docs/src/data/markdown/docs/07 extensions/01 Guides/03 develop.md

 Output extensions are written similarly to JavaScript extensions, but have a different API and performance considerations.

+There is a [template repository](https://github.com/grafana/xk6-output-template) for output extensions with very basic implementation.

 The core of an Output extension is a struct that implements the [`output.Output` interface](https://pkg.go.dev/go.k6.io/k6/output#Output).
 For example: